4 tips to get paid back for a personal loan to friends or family

 You’ll want to be careful about how you suggest this because it could be damaging to your relationship (not to mention tacky) if they feel like you’re trying to take advantage of them.
 It might look weird if you’re wearing an outfit that used to be theirs at the next family get-together.

 If you do decide to go down this road, it would be best to approach it open-ended — ask them if they have anything they’re looking to get rid of that might make sense in lieu of repayment of the debt.
 That lets them be in control of what they might be willing to part with while also reminding them that the repayment is still outstanding.
 If you occasionally go out for a meal or for drinks, see if they would like to pay your tab.

 If all else fails, you may have to decide between your friendship and the money that you lent.
 If all of your other ideas have failed and you’re still out the money, you may end up deciding that it’s no longer worth pursuing.

 Sometimes giving up on trying to get paid back will be the best thing for the relationship and your overall mental health.
-Depending on the specifics of your situation, you can decide to actively let your friend or family member know that you’re not going to try and collect any more or just passively let it go.
+Rather than calling it a loan, you can consider it a gift.
+And depending on the specifics of your situation, you can decide to actively let your friend or family member know that you’re not going to try and collect anymore or just passively let it go.

 When you loan money to friends or family members, ensuring repayment can be difficult.
 Lenders often feel awkward asking their friends or relatives to pay up, and borrowers may be embarrassed for their slow repayment of personal loans.
 Agreeing on repayment timing and strategy upfront can be a good way to minimize hurt feelings.
-You might also suggest that they take out a personal loan and remember and looking at the best personal loan rates they can qualify for.
+You might also suggest that they take out a personal loan, and remember to tell them to research the best personal loan rates they can qualify for.